RWU-R2M/r2m_rover_dashboard/docs/developer/backend/api.md

 ### Security Considerations

-⚠️ **WARNING**: This endpoint can execute arbitrary commands on the server.
-In a production environment:
+⚠️ **WARNING**: This endpoint can execute arbitrary commands on the server.:

-1. Use the `COMMAND_WHITELIST` setting to restrict which commands can be executed
+1. Use the `COMMAND_WHITELIST` setting to restrict which commands can be executed. (even with that it is not safe)
 2. Set `ENABLE_COMMAND_ENDPOINT=false` if command execution is not needed
 3. Consider implementing authentication before enabling this endpoint
-4. Run in a sandboxed environment
+4. Run the whole system in a local network (raspberry pi as hotspot) without internet access and with password WLAN.

 ---